julialin2005-ops/Reducing-avoidable-customer-contacts/README.md

 # Reducing Avoidable Customer Contacts
 *A CX transformation case study using Zendesk and VoC analysis*

-> ~68% of customer support demand is preventable — driven primarily by service and process failures, not product issues.
+> ~68% of customer support demand is preventable — primarily driven by service delivery and process failures rather than product issues.

 ---

 ## Executive Summary